Abigail Lindo: Life

 She came to prominence after she created an English-Hebrew vocabulary for her own use.
-Encouraged by her uncle, she published her work in 1837, and recommended it to be used in the different Jewish Schools in Britain.
-She was the first British Jew to compile and publish a Hebrew-English dictionary, and the first woman in Great Britain to publish a book under her own name.
-The list was later extended.
+Encouraged by her uncle, she published her work in 1837, and recommended it to be used in the different Jewish schools in Britain.
+She was the first British Jew to compile and publish a Hebrew-English dictionary.

-Her 1837 vocabulary was extended in 1842 and by 1846 she had created a complete "A Hebrew-English and English-Hebrew Dictionary".
+Her 1837 vocabulary was extended in 1842 and by 1846 she had created a complete A Hebrew-English and English-Hebrew Dictionary.
 Leading lexicographers used her book as well as students of Hebrew.
 Her work is now regarded as amateur as she had no knowledge of related languages such as Arabic or Aramaic, but she is considered the only woman to have made a significant contribution to philology in the nineteenth century.
 All of her books identify the author as the third daughter of her father and it is his picture which is included in her books.

-Lindo died in London in 1848.